browserify/browserify-handbook/readme.markdown

 These are just a few of the tools you can use, but there are many more on npm!
 There are many different tools here that encompass many different tradeoffs and development styles.
-It can be a little bit more work up-front to find the tools that responate most strongly with your own personal expectations and experience, but I think this diversity helps programmers to be more effective and provides more room for creativity and experimentation.
+It can be a little bit more work up-front to find the tools that resonate most strongly with your own personal expectations and experience, but I think this diversity helps programmers to be more effective and provides more room for creativity and experimentation.
 I think diversity in tooling and a smaller browserify core is healthier in the medium to long term than picking a